pedroitan/bulkemail/README.md

 - Python 3.8+ installed
 - AWS account with SES access
-- AWS account with SNS access (for bounce notifications)
+- AWS account with SNS access (for event notifications)
+- AWS account with SQS access (for processing notifications)
 - Verified email address or domain in SES
-- AWS access key and secret key with SES permissions
+- AWS access key and secret key with appropriate permissions (SES, SNS, SQS)

 ### Installation